bshrestha-1/Tableau_Works/README.md

 ### Columbia River Gorge Hikes Dashboard

-## Overview
+# Overview

-This project showcases an interactive Tableau dashboard featuring hikes in the Columbia River Gorge, which is between Oregon and Washington state in the US.
+This project showcases an interactive Tableau dashboard featuring hikes in the Columbia River Gorge between Oregon and Washington state in the US.
 The Columbia River Gorge is renowned for its stunning vistas and is considered one of the best hiking destinations.
-As an avid hiker, I want to go there, so I used my Tableau skills to visualize the trails to see which trails excite me.
+As an avid hiker, I wanted to go there, so I used my Tableau skills to visualize the trails and see which hikes excite me.

-## Project Description
+# Project Description
 The project involved several stages:

 - Data Collection: Web scraping data from oregonhiker.org.